Dozens of men are found guilty in mass rape case of French woman drugged by her husband

 Dominique Pelicot and 49 other men were tried for aggravated rape and attempted rape.
 Prosecutors also requested a four-year prison term for another defendant, who was tried for aggravated sexual assault.

-"She's a hero" added Blandine Deverlanges, head of the feminist group Les Amazones d'Avignon (Amazons of Avignon).
+"She's a hero," said Blandine Deverlanges, head of the feminist group Les Amazones d'Avignon (Amazons of Avignon).
 "A kind of hero because she refused to be silenced.
 And she wanted her story to be public and she gave us huge present for us women because she gave us her story so now it's our story."

 The court decision ends a 15-week trial in this southern French city that included detailed descriptions of systematic drugging and sexual abuse, triggering a national debate about the treatment of women in society.

-Although the crimes occurred over and over behind closed doors — unknown even to the victim at the time — the hearings and verdict took place in front of the world's news media, as she insisted on a public trial, turning her into a hero for supporters who celebrated her bravery.
+Although the crimes occurred over and over behind closed doors — unknown even to the victim at the time — the hearings and verdict took place in front of the world's news media, as she insisted on a public trial.

 She was fighting for "all those people around the world, women and men, who are victims of sexual violence," she said.